mingrammer/go-codelab/README.md

 *Notes: This is "unofficial" tutorial.
 It was made by personal.
 If there are something wrong, please inform or fix that via Issues or Pull Requests.*

 We'll make very tiny IoT application service with Go.
 Our example is that make the simple server and simple sensor device structures as clients.
-So the server and devices can communicate each other in realtime.
+So clients can send their data to server in realtime.

 ## Environments